valist-io/example-projects/cli-publish-binary/README.md

 The `meta` field refers a some file containing the metadata associated with the release.
 This is typically a changelog, or release notes.

-Lastly, the `artifact` field contains the path to the actual release file that will be published.
+Lastly, the `out` field contains the path to the actual release file that will be published.
 In this case, it's pointing to the built `hello world` program.

 ## Usage

-To publish an update to this project, simply update the `tag`, add some info to the `meta` file, and make sure that the `artifact` points to the correct file.
+To publish an update to this project, simply update the `tag`, add some info to the `meta` file, and make sure that the `out` points to the correct file.

 Then, running the following command will trigger a publish: